RTEMS/rtems-docs/c_user/task_manager.rst

 This directive readies the task, specified by ``id``, for execution based on the priority and execution mode specified when the task was created.
 The starting address of the task is given in``entry_point``.
-The task’s starting argument is contained in argument.
+The task's starting argument is contained in argument.
 This argument can be a single value or used as an index into an array of parameter blocks.
 The type of this numeric argument is an unsigned integer type with the property that any valid pointer to void can be converted